guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-4.md

     <em>Wild peacocks walking about</em>
 </div>

 We had planned to walk back the distance to the ADO bus station but a couple leaving the villa in their car gave us a ride to the city center.
-They were driving around the Yucatan themselves and gave us a really nice recommendation - [El Cuyo](http://elcuyo.net/), that we meant to but could unfortunately not follow up on.
+They were driving around the peninsula in a rented car and gave us a really nice recommendation - [El Cuyo](http://elcuyo.net/), that we meant to but could unfortunately not follow up on.

 ## A Fisherman's Village